mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A Delivery Service (DS) that routes MLS messages among the participants in the protocol.

-MLS assumes a trusted AS but a largely untrusted DS.
-Section [TODO: awaiting merge of PR #873] describes the impact of compromise or misbehavior of an AS.
+MLS assumes a trusted AS but a largely untrusted DS. {{authentication-service-compromise}}
+describes the impact of compromise or misbehavior of an AS.
 MLS is designed to protect the confidentiality and integrity of the group data even in the face of a compromised DS;
 in general, the DS is just expected to reliably deliver messages.
-Section [TODO: awaiting merge of PR #873] describes the impact of compromise or misbehavior of an DS.
+{{delivery-service-compromise}} describes the impact of compromise or misbehavior of a DS.

 The core functionality of MLS is continuous group authenticated key exchange (AKE).
 As with other authenticated key exchange protocols (such as TLS), the